-Retail opportunities are in abundance here, with a range of independent boutiques, designer brands and high-street favourites all to be found in Angel and beyond, including Annie’s vintage boutique on Charlton Place and Reiss on Islington Green.
-Meanwhile for antique hunters, the streets surrounding Camden Passage and the weekly market here offer everything from Victorian cutlery to 1960s’ curtains.
+Retail opportunities are in abundance here, with a range of independent boutiques, designer brands, and high-street favourites all to be found in Angel and beyond.
+Top choices include Annie’s vintage boutique on Charlton Place and Reiss on Islington Green.
+Meanwhile for antique hunters, the streets surrounding Camden Passage and the weekly market here offer everything from Victorian cutlery to vintage 1960s fabrics.

-Alongside a range of supermarkets, with branches of major chains Waitrose, Tesco and Sainsbury’s as well as popular Asian superstore Hing Yip, Islington also offers an impressive selection of independent food stores and local markets.
-Cheese shops, butchers, fishmongers and even boutique chocolate shops can all be found in areas such as Angel and Highbury& Islington, whilst the weekly Islington Farmers’ Market on Penton Street is one of the best places in the borough to find artisan produce.
+Alongside a range of supermarkets (Waitrose, Tesco, and Sainsbury’s, as well as popular Asian superstore Hing Yip), Islington also offers an impressive selection of independent food stores and local markets.
+Cheese shops, butchers, fishmongers and even boutique chocolate shops can all be found in areas such as Angel and Highbury & Islington, whilst the weekly Islington Farmers’ Market on Penton Street is one of the best places in the borough to find artisan produce.

 Gyms in Islington

 Islington residents are generally an active bunch, thanks to the assortment of fitness facilities scattered throughout the borough.
 Branches of major gym chains such as Nuffield Health Fitness & Wellbeing, Virgin Active, and ‘The Gym’ are all located here, as well as smaller upmarket studios for the likes of yoga, pilates, and CrossFit.
 Good council-run services can also be found, including Islington Tennis Centre and Sobell Leisure Centre.